Biden: GOP speaker drama ’embarrassing,’ ‘not a good look’

 “That’s not my problem,” the Democratic president said of the speaker vote.
 “I just think it’s really embarrassing it’s taking so long.”
 He declined to say whether he had any choice for the speaker job, adding “I have no idea” who will prevail.

-House Republicans’ choice candidate for the job, Kevin McCarthy of California, failed to win the required majority on three ballots Tuesday — the first time in a century a speaker hasn’t been selected on the first ballot.
-Members-elect are set to return to the chamber on Wednesday for additional balloting.
+House Republicans’ choice candidate for the job, Kevin McCarthy of California, failed to win the required majority on three ballots on Tuesday — the first time in a century a speaker hasn’t been selected on the first ballot.
+Members-elect were set to return to the chamber on Wednesday for additional balloting.

 A speaker is required for the would-be members to be sworn-in and for the chamber’s business to begin.